-The Quality Management Division (QMD) and senior management staff of the Department on Disability Services have primary responsibility for monitoring the effectiveness of system design changes.
+The Quality Assurance and Performance Management Administration (QAPMA) and senior management staff of the Department on Disability Services have primary responsibility for monitoring the effectiveness of system design changes.

 DDS uses a Plan-Do-Check-Act (PDCA) Model for implementing, monitoring, and analyzing the effectiveness of system design changes.
 Specific staff or units are assigned responsibility for monitoring and analyzing the effectiveness of system design changes.
 Performance measures are discussed at monthly Performance Management meetings.
 This is then integrated into the Agency Performance Management Plan for the DDS.

-The Quality Management Division reports quarterly to DHCF regarding DDS discovery and remediation in regards to the waiver assurances and sub-assurances.
-In addition, the QMD has redesigned the incident management reporting system to analyze incidents and make recommendations for provider and systems improvement.
-The QMD has designed the incident management reporting system to analyze incidents and make recommendations for provider and systems improvement.
-The QMD has designed its Continuous Quality Improvement (CQI) report to analyze individual and provider issues and make recommendations for systems improvement.
+The QAPMA reports quarterly to DHCF regarding DDS discovery and remediation in regards to the waiver assurances and sub-assurances.
+In addition, the QAPMA has redesigned the incident management reporting system to analyze incidents and make recommendations for provider and systems improvement as the need arises.